keelyjones/ucd-milestone-project-1/README.md

 The photos, videos and audio files used in this site were obtained directly from Reverend Blue, and may not be used without express permission.

 #### Acknowledgements
-Thanks to my mentor Jim Richmond for all of his help working through this project.
+- Thanks to my mentor Jim Richmond for all of his help working through this project.

-Thanks also to the many contributors to StackOverflow, who's content and suggestions helped me work out tricky corners.
+- Thanks also to the many contributors to StackOverflow, who's content and suggestions helped me work out tricky corners.

-And thanks to Reverend Blue, particularly Dan Tate, who gave me the green light to play around with their content!
+- And of course thanks to Reverend Blue, particularly Dan Tate, who gave me the green light to play around with their content!